 But, that is only half of what Mobilized District can do.
 That creature activation costs one less for each legendary creature or planeswalker you control.
 That means this fits best in a dedicated planeswalker control deck or a deck that plays an unusually high number of legendary creatures.
 Otherwise, you can't make it reliably cost fewer than three mana to activate.

 Still, in practice, this land will be playable in a wide variety of decks.
 Because the Citizen has vigilance, it can be used on both offense or defense consistently.
 Not being able to remain a land while it's a creature isn't a terrible drawback.
 It reverts back to a land on the next turn anyway.
 So, if you need to keep mana open for your opponent's turn, it's not a problem.
 Having vigilance is enough to make up for the drawback.

 Mobilized District has certainly been a Standard playable land.
 In fact, several people in the Magic Finance world were in on it, but it simply never saw much competitive play.

-Mobilized District is certainly a Standard playable land.
-But where this Citizen land should really shine is in Commander.
-There are decks that reward you for playing a lot of legendary creatures.
-It's too bad that Magic players did not have access to a land like this during the legendary creature overload of Kamigawa block…
+Where this Citizen land should really shine is in EDH / Commander.
+There are many Commander decks that reward you for playing a lot of legendary creatures.
+It's too bad that Magic players did not have access to Mobilized District during the legendary creature overload of Kamigawa block…

 Read more War of the Spark card reviews here.